Woody Allen: I should be the poster boy for the #MeToo movement

 The claims resurfaced after the Weinstein scandal broke, in October.
 Since then, dozens of actors who previously worked with Allen – including Colin Firth, Rachel Brosnahan, Timothee Chalamet, Mira Sorvino and many more – have denounced the director and pledged not to work with him again.

-Allen said that it is painful for him to get compared to abusers like Weinstein.”People who have been accused by 20 women, 50 women, 100 women of abuse and abuse and abuse and I, who was only accused by one woman in a child custody case which was looked at and proven to be untrue, I get lumped in with these people”.
+Allen said that it is painful for him to get compared to abusers like Weinstein.
+“People who have been accused by 20 women, 50 women, 100 women of abuse and I, who was only accused by one woman in a child custody case which was looked at and proven to be untrue, I get lumped in with these people”.

 For all the latest Entertainment News, download Indian Express App